aigerabae/repeats_benchmarking/comparison.md

-Here’s a comprehensive comparison between **RepeatModeler** and **RepeatExplorer**, based on your documentation and standard bioinformatics knowledge:
+Here’s a comprehensive comparison between **RepeatModeler** and **RepeatExplorer**, based on documentation and standard bioinformatics knowledge:

 ---